#1 in Sleep Product Research

 Millions Served Since 2008

-THE GOOD: In addition to their comfort potential, Essentia mattresses have no rubbery feel, are fairly easy to move on, and have few if any off gassing reports.
+THE GOOD: In addition to comfort potential, Essentia mattresses have no rubbery feel, are fairly easy to move on / get up off, and have few if any off gassing reports.

 THE BAD: Most models cost at least 30% more than many competing latex mattresses with similar specifications and owner satisfaction.
-Thickness may not be ideally suited for large / heavy people.
-There is currently only limited long-term owner experience data available.
+There is currently limited long-term owner experience data available.

 THE MATTRESS: Essentia (in business since 2006 and headquartered in Quebec, Canada) makes mid- to luxury-level latex mattresses.
-The seven Essentia models are eight-inches thick and consist of 1-5 inches of "natural memory foam" over a natural dunlop latex core (or denim core in the Grateful model).
+The seven Essentia models are 8 inches thick and consist of 1-5 inches of "natural memory foam" over a natural dunlop latex core (or cotton core in the Grateful model).
 "Natural memory foam" is, in fact, a latex foam that is touted to combine the naturalness of latex with the comfort of memory foam.

 THE COMPETITION: Essentia often competes with latex mattresses and mid- to high-priced memory foam beds, namely Tempur-Pedic.
 See the side-by-side mattress comparison for how Essentia compares to other brands.